 How does it work?

-Supervision / mentoring is offered face to face in Southport, Queensland, or via phone or Skype (or similar program).
+Supervision / mentoring is offered face to face on the Gold Coast, Queensland, or via phone or Skype (or similar program).
 Typically sessions take place once a month for one hour but this can be adjusted according to your needs.
 Cost is AU$125 per hour and is usually tax deductible as a work-related expense.